wimpywarlord/Vikram_My_Fitness_Chatbot/README.md

 * Hat tip to anyone whose code was used
 * My gym buddies had inspired me to give life to this idea.
 * Thanks to my parents for providing all the resources with which I could learn all that was necessary.
+A newer version is under development , viz vikram 2.0 , soon to to be published.

 ## I'm a social animal!